 Here are the most popular science-themed subscription boxes that make perfect science gifts for kids:

 - Kiwi Crates – These monthly hands-on projects are perfect for curious kids, kids who love science, creative kids, kids who love to tinker, and more…in other words, every kid.
 We received this as a gift last year, and my kids run to the mailbox on the day it’s due to arrive every month.
-From toddlers to preschoolers and grade schoolers to tweens and beyond, these boxes come custom tailored for every age group – even newborn!
-To get $10 off your first Kiwi Crate subscription box, click here and use the coupon code SHARE10.
+From toddlers to preschoolers and grade schoolers to tweens (and beyond!), these boxes come custom tailored for every age group.
+To get 30% off your first Kiwi Crate subscription box, click here and use the coupon code SHARE30.
 (Ages 0-16)

 - Little Passports: Science Expeditions—Every month, kids get a real-life scientific mystery in the mail.
 Then they solve the mystery through science experiments and hands-on STEM activities.
 (Ages 9+)